John Abram

 Abram moved to Calgary, Alberta in 1994, and has since been active in the recording industry and as a teacher; he served as technology coordinator for the conservatory of music at Mount Royal University.
 In 1997 he was nominated for an AMPIA award for the soundtrack to the short film The Skating Party.
 In addition, he has received commission grants from the Canada Council for the Arts, the Laidlaw Foundation, the Alberta Foundation for the Arts, and the Ontario Arts Council.
-He now lives in Dartmouth, Nova Scotia.
+He lived in Dartmouth, Nova Scotia from 2008-2011 where he formed the Dartmouth Experimental Music group performing as part of Nocturne.
+He returned to Calgary in 2011 continuing to work in recording and composition projects.

 Abram's work is recorded on the Six-Sided and ARTIFACT labels.